lethib/my_patients/LOGBOOK.md

 ## 21/08/2025

 - Implemented the encryption service using AES-GCM for secure data handling.
 I am completely new to cryptography, thus Claude Code helped me a lot to understand how it works.

+## 07/09/2025

+- Implemented the DB modelisation of the relation Patient <> User.
+- Created the UX to add a new patient.
+- Added the **hashed_ssn** column to have a performant and secured way to find a patient with its SSN.